Experienced Attorneys Helping with Modifications of Protection Orders

 After the court issues a temporary or extended order of protection (sometimes called a “restraining order” or a “TPO”), Nevada law provides a mechanism to modify or dissolve that order.
 If the court granted an order of protection against you to prevent you from having any contact with another person, then follow the order exactly until it is modified or dissolved.

-An attorney can explain the modification to you.
+A protective order modification attorney can explain the modification to you.
 If you talk with the adverse party about a modification, that contact itself will be considered a violation of the protective order.
-For this reason, it is usually better to have an attorney help you with any modification action.
+For this reason, it is usually better to have an experienced lawyer help you with any modification action.

 Nevada Revised Statute 33.080(2) – Dissolution or Modification of a TPO

 In many of these cases, the victim in the case who originally sought the issuance of the TPO will contact us because he or she wants to modify or dissolve the TPO and resume a relationship with the adverse party.
 In other cases, the respondent will contact us because the petitioner is causing them to violate the order by calling them or going to their home.

 Never violate the order under any circumstances.
 If the petitioner now wants to have contact, the only appropriate response is to continue to follow the letter and spirit of the order and seek a dissolution or modification in front of the judge.
 In many cases, it is better to have a private attorney help you with this process so that no one can accuse you of violating the order.

 “On 2 days’ notice to the party who obtained the temporary order, the adverse party may appear and move its dissolution or modification, and in that event, the court shall proceed to hear and determine such motion as expeditiously as the ends of justice require.”